ff6f8d68/IPNMT-2/README.md

 ## Features

-- Display logo and information about IPNMT 2
 - Network management commands such as scanning, listing interfaces, and resolving domains
 - System management commands including user management, service control, and system updates
 - Backup and restore functionalities